krpawan01/Institute/README.md

 # Institute
-Instuate that help the student grow up
+Institute that help the student grow up.